rmsk2/X16_mandelbrot/README.md

 As this software uses fixed point arithmetic this results in a loss of accuracy which at a certain point can lead to visual artifacts in the form of spuriously colored pixels.
 In experiments these artifacts started to appear at zoom level 6 or 7 but did not affect the result overly negative.
 At zoom level 8 the quality suffers visibly.
-Here an example at zoom level 12 and iteration depth 64.
+Here an example of this effect at zoom level 12 and iteration depth 64.

 ![](/artifacts.png?raw=true "Example picture in hires mode")